 You remember sites like this.
-I hope you've updated yours
+I hope you've updated yours to fit into the 21st century a little better! |

 To be fair, some people had really beautiful sites.
 But they are in the minority.
 I must have looked at over a hundred different blogs and websites last night, and I was plagued by slow load times, an excess of 3rd party widgets and plugins, gigantic headers, ridiculously confusing navigation, poorly arranged photos and widgets that didn't fit the content/sidebar areas of the site, and things that were just plain ugly, like background images, colors, logos, poor quality photos, etc.